LudumDare/.github/profile/README.md

 The sources for information website (`ludumdare.com`) can be found here in the [/ludumdare.com](https://github.com/LudumDare/ludumdare.com) repository.
 It's a static website powered by [Zola](https://www.getzola.org/), built using [Tera](https://tera.netlify.app/) templates (very similar to other tech, but Mike is a Rust fan).
 If you'd like to contribute to the FAQ, fix a typo in the rules, that's where'd you go.

 The sources for the event website (`ldjam.com`) have been spun-off into its own project called [**Jammer Core**](https://github.com/JammerCore).
 If you're familiar with the old `ludumdare/ludumdare` source code, or its toolchain DairyBox, you can find both over there.
 It's built on a PHP backend and a JavaScript frontend.
-We're committed to supporting what's there, but I'd like us to explore switching from JavaScript to TypeScript, and rewriting some of the PHP in Rust. 🦀
+We're committed to supporting what's there, but in the future I'd like us to explore switching from JavaScript to TypeScript, and rewriting some of the PHP code in Rust. 🦀

 For the archivists, you can find [sources](https://github.com/LudumDare/ludumdare-2008/) for the WordPress website we ran in the 2000's until mid 2010.
 It's unsupported, but you can view the old website [here](http://ludumdare.com/compo).